bridgecrewio/yor/README.md

 * Change management: git-based tags automatically add org, repo, commit and modifier details on every resource block.
 * Custom taggers: user-defined tagging logics can be added to run using Yor.
 * Skips: inline annotations enable developers to exclude paths that should not be tagged.
+* Dry-Run: get a preview of what tags will be added without applying any.

 ## Demo
 [![](docs/yor_tag_and_trace_recording.gif)](https://raw.githubusercontent.com/bridgecrewio/yor/main/docs/yor_tag_and_trace_recording.gif)